-According to a recent survey performed by Microsoft, a staggering 52 per cent of all professionals are considering working from their homes on at least a part-time basis.
-This is due in large part to advancements in technology, to post-COVID employment trends and the growing popularity of hybrid work opportunities (such as telecommuting).
+According to a recent survey performed by Microsoft, a staggering 52 percent of all professionals are considering working from their homes on at least a part-time basis.
+This is due in large part to advancements in technology, post-COVID employment trends, and the growing popularity of hybrid work opportunities (such as telecommuting).

 However, some states are better than others in regard to the benefits that at-home professionals can enjoy.
 Let us take a look at four of the best states as well as why they are leading the way in terms of hybrid work.

 New Jersey has always attracted professionals due in no small part to its proximity to New York City.
 The Garden State has likewise become a haven for at-home professionals.
 Benefits include a relatively high standard of living (depending on the location), gross monthly income, and universal Internet connectivity (even in more rural locations).

 There are likewise a number of ways in which professionals can decompress during their downtime.
 From visiting The Big Apple to frequenting Atlantic City or instead registering with quality New Jersey online casinos, this state does indeed have much to offer.